 Ammiel Alcalay, Gary Barwin, and Danny Snelson joined Al Filreis to talk about a poem by John Wieners for which we at PennSound have two recordings.
 The version used as the basis of this PoemTalk discussion was part of a brief two-poem performance at the Poetry Project in New York, in 1990.
 (He also read "Confidence" that day.)
 “The Acts of Youth” was written in the early 1960s and published in Wieners's second book, Ace of Pentacles, in 1964.
-So here was a late performance of an early poem — a poem, it turns out, that Wieners constantly revised.

 Here’s an excerpt from a talk Jerome McGann gave at the Kelly Writers House on April 4, 2011.
 You can watch the video recording of the entire talk here — and, while you’re at it, grab the code that will enable you to embed the video on your blog and web page.
 Go to the Kelly Writers House web calendar for more information about the event and for links to the audio recording.
 While McGann was with us at the Writers House, he joined me and two others to record a PoemTalk episode about a poem by Poe — an episode to be released later.